15 Central Park West: Amenities and retail

 Some of the building's amenity spaces are below the courtyard.
-There is a 14,000 sqft fitness center.
+There is a 14,000 ft2 fitness center.
 One amenity within the fitness center is a 75 ft swimming pool, which can be divided into three lanes.
 Other fitness equipment was placed next to one end of the swimming pool.
 In addition, a whirlpool tub and a seating area were placed next to the swimming pool.
 According to William Lie Zeckendorf, the swimming pool was intended to attract potential tenants who would otherwise be hesitant to move there.

 The basement contains a wine cellar with an octagonal wine-tasting area, another feature intended to attract potential residents.
 The wine-tasting area is surrounded by approximately 30 wine closets.
 These wine closets are sold individually to residents at prices ranging from $50,000 to $80,000.
 In addition, there is a studio for yoga and massages, as well as storage bins (which are also sold individually).
 Each of the 73 storage bins originally cost $35,000.

 The lowest stories of the Tower contain four levels of retail space facing Broadway.
 The retail space spans 86000 ft2 across the ground story, the second story, and two basement levels.
 The three stories immediately above the retail space are numbered as floors 6 through 8.
 In addition to the servants' suites, they contain part of the amenity space.
 This section of the building includes a movie-screening room with 20 seats.
 There is also a billiards room, a computer room, and a conference space with two meeting rooms on floor 6.